Accessibility Assessment for your Healthcare Facility!

 Nearly 20% of the population in the United States reports having a disability.
 Over 97% of persons with disabilities (PWD) live among the general population and seek healthcare from the same providers as people without disabilities.
 PWD face significant disparities in health status and access to healthcare.
-In an effort to improve healthcare access to Ohioans with disabilities, the Ohio Disability and Health Program (ODHP), in collaboration with the Ohio Association of Community Health Centers and its partners, is offering free accessibility assessments to Federally Qualified Health Center (FQHC) facilities across the state of Ohio.
+In an effort to improve healthcare access to Ohioans with disabilities, the Ohio Disability and Health Program (ODHP) created an Assessment Improvement Checklist that can be used by Primary Care Facilities to increase the accessibility of clinical spaces for people with disabilities.

 Why do an Assessment?